How Denmark reopened its primary schools

 Video

-Primary children in Denmark have been back at school for a month now.
+Primary school children in Denmark have been back at school for a month.

-It was the first country in Europe to reopen its primary schools, after containing the virus early on.
-There have been fewer than 550 deaths so far.

-Our Europe correspondent Jean Mackenzie has spent the day at the Lynghøj primary school.

 -